AvinashMahala/StateFarmApp/README.md

 - **User Authentication**: Securely login and manage your session.
 - **Dashboard**: View various insurance plans with their details and pricing.
+- **Homepage**: Initial landing page presenting an overview of services.
+- **Policy Questionnaire**: Gather information from users to suggest policies.
+- **User Registration**: Where new users can create their accounts.

 ## Contributing